The Best Offline Roguelikes for Android When You Have No Signal

 The traditional roguelike, the turn-based, permadeath, deeply systemic kind, is one of the most offline-friendly genres in existence, because it was born in an era before constant connectivity.
 That heritage makes it a perfect fit for the phone in your pocket.

-How to pick your offline roguelike
+How do I pick the right offline roguelike for Android?

-The choice comes down to what kind of run you want.
-For fast action, Dead Cells or Downwell.
-For strategic, turn-based depth, Slay the Spire or Shattered Pixel Dungeon.
-For the horde fantasy, Vampire Survivors.
-For story and tactics together, Crying Suns.
 Every one of them works with airplane mode on, every one has deep replayability, and most of them are premium purchases that ship without the ads, energy timers, and progression walls that plague the free-to-play side of the store.

 That last point matters more than people admit.
 The offline premium roguelite is the cleanest experience on mobile precisely because it has no incentive to interrupt you.
 You paid once, the developer got paid, and now the game just respects your time.
 No login streaks, no daily quests, no banner ads, just the run and the next one.